Counterinsurgency: Oil spot

 The oil spot approach is the concentration of counterinsurgent forces into an expanding, secured zone.
 The origins of the expression is to be found in its initial use by Marshal Hubert Lyautey, the main theoretician of French colonial warfare and counterinsurgency strategy.
 The oil spot approach was later one of the justifications given in the Pentagon Papers for the Strategic Hamlet Program.

 Cordon and search

 Cordon and search is a military tactic, one of the basic counterinsurgency operations in which an area is cordoned off and premises are searched for weapons or insurgents.
 Other related operations are "Cordon and knock" and "Cordon and kick".
 "Cordon and search" is part of a new doctrine called Stability and Support Operations or SASO.
 It is a technique used where there is no hard intelligence of weapons in the house and therefore is less intense than a normal house search.
 It is used in urban neighborhoods.
-The purpose of the mission is to search a house with as little inconvenience to the resident family as possible.